MasoudMiM/MECG_542/Manufacturing_Industry_Database/README.md

 The majority of the variables provided in the database are taken from the Census Bureau’s Annual Survey of Manufactures (ASM).
 The ASM includes about 50,000 establishments selected from the approximately 300,000 establishments included in the Census of Manufactures (CMF).
 The ASM is conducted annually, except for years ending in 2 and 7, when it is part of the CMF.

 The eleven variables defined in the dataset are:
-More detailed explanations of these variables can be found in the 1appendixes of various CMF publications, including the General Summary of the 1997 Economic Census Manufacturing Subject Series.

 - North American Industrial Classification System (NAICS) 2012 6-digit industry (naics)
 - NAICS industry Class (naics_title)